 If the United States Supreme Court adopted, in the removal power context, an approach similar to the one in Ex Parte Perry, Congress could not attach any criminal consequences to President Trump’s firing of James Comey.
 That firing was made under the executive power assigned by Article II, and Congress cannot make the President’s “mere act of [firing a principal executive officer] a crime.”
 Instead, criminal consequences would have to attach to other acts, such as accepting a payment from a subject of the investigation in exchange for the promise to fire Comey.

 In any event, Ex Parte Perry is not discussed here for its actual legal effect in federal courts.
 But the case should give pause to those who believe Congress could obviously criminalize the President’s firing of James Comey.
 Ex Parte Perry suggests, as a predictive matter, that persons with a formalist view of separation of powers issues (like this writer) would find unconstitutional any statute that criminalized a President’s official act.
-Consequently, in discussing whether President Trump obstructed justice through firing James Comey, commentators would be well advised to take seriously the potential constitutional defenses, at least to the extent they wish to affect scholarly opinions.
-(The practical significance of the question is probably limited, given the extraordinary hurdles facing the attempted indictment of a sitting President for any act, much less an official one.)
+Consequently, in discussing whether President Trump obstructed justice through firing James Comey, commentators would be well advised to take seriously these potential constitutional defenses.

 Follow me on Twitter: @AndyGrewal